 Hard, of course, can mean many things – and different things to different people.
 It may mean difficult, challenging, complex, time consuming, a lot of work.
 It may mean arduous, demanding, exacting, strenuous, exhausting, grueling, painful, distressing, brutal, complicated, intense.

 A lot of scary words.

-Your student who worries about hard classes might need to determine what she means by “hard” and why she is asking.
-Is she worrying about a class being hard because she’s fearful that she can’t do the work or understand the material, or is she worrying about hard because she simply doesn’t want to have to do much work?
-She should also think about the benefits of taking hard or difficult classes.
-She may find that she as long as she knows what to expect, she is ready to embrace challenges.
+Your student who worries about hard classes might need to determine what they mean by “hard” and why they are asking.
+Is your student worrying about a class being hard because they’re fearful about being able to do the work or understand the material, or are they worrying about hard because they don’t want to have to do much work?
+Your student should also think about the benefits of taking hard or difficult classes.
+They may find that as long as they know what to expect, they are ready to embrace challenges.

 Why do students expect college to be hard?